Decorated marked surfaces II: Intersection numbers and dimensions of Homs: Main results

 \end{proposition} \begin{proof} First we show the uniqueness.
 Suppose that there are two such derived equivalences $\Phi_{\T}$ and $\Phi'_{\T}$.
 Then we have $\Phi_{\T}^{-1}\circ\Phi'_{\T}(T_i)=T_i[m_i]$ for any simple $T_i$ in the canonical heart $\h_0$.
 By calculating the $\Hom^\ZZ$, we deduce that all $m_i$ should coincide, i.e. $\Phi_{\T}^{-1}\circ\Phi'_{\T}\circ[-m]$ preserves $\Sim\h_0$ and hence $\Sph(\Gamma_0)$.
 In other words, $\Phi_{\T}^{-1}\circ\Phi'_{\T}\circ[-m]$ is null-homotopic in $\Aut\D_{fd}(\Gamma_0)$, as required.

-Now we prove the lemma by induction, on the minimal number of flips from $\T_0$ to $\T$, starting from the trivial case.
+Now we prove the existence by induction, on the minimal number of flips from $\T_0$ to $\T$, starting from the trivial case.
 Now suppose that $\T$ admits a required derived equivalence $\Phi_{\T}$, i.e.

 Then we only need to show that there exists a required derived equivalence $\Phi_{\T'}$ for any flip $\T'$ of $\T$ in $\surfo$.